-Fatal Atiamuri crash: Scout mum Jenny Rodgers's passion for life filled the room
+Fatal Atiamuri crash: Scout mum Jenny Rodgers' passion for life filled the room

 • Horror Atiamuri crash: Grandmother speaks of whānau tragedy, 7 deaths

-The mother of three started joined one of the first mixed gender Scouts units in the country when she was 14 and achieved her Queen's Scout Award in 1984.
+The mother-of-three joined one of the first mixed-gender Scouts units in the country when she was 14 and achieved her Queen's Scout Award in 1984.

-Over the last 30 years she had taken on many leadership roles within the organisation and had been a valued staff member of SCOUTS New Zealand for over ten years.
+Over the last 30 years she had taken on many leadership roles within the organisation and had been a valued staff member of Scouts New Zealand for over 10 years.

 "She was the heart and soul of Scouting in the National Scout Centre.
-The variety of roles held over this time made Jenny the 'go to' person for volunteers and staff alike.
+The variety of roles held over this time made Jenny the 'go-to' person for volunteers and staff alike.
 Jenny's positive can-do attitude and commitment to Scouting values will be missed."

 She was an ardent supporter of Gang Shows, particularly in the Hutt Valley, and would spend hours perfecting costumes that the young people could wear with pride.